smarthomeshop/smarthomeshopio-docs/docs/waterflowkit/README.md

      - **Temperature Range**: 0 °C to +80 °C
    - For detailed specifications, refer to the [Technical Specifications](technical-specifications.md) page.

+9. **What is the difference between the WaterFlowKit and the WaterMeterKit?**
+    - The WaterFlowKit is intended to be installed on an individual pipe within your home.
+This allows you to monitor specific points of water usage, such as individual faucets or lines, and you can install multiple WaterFlowKits throughout your home to monitor different locations.
+In contrast, the
+    WaterMeterKit is designed to read the water meter provided by your water utility or a standalone water meter with a 1-liter metal plate indicator.

 For further assistance, please join our [Discord server](https://smarthomeshop.io/discord) for personalized support and community interaction.